 About The University of Memphis

-With over 17 bachelors degrees covering more than 250 areas of study and several post graduate programs, it is easy to find and explore your academic interests at The University of Memphis.
-The University of Memphis is lucky enough to have the resources and opportunities of a state school with the tight knit communities of a smaller school.
+With over 17 bachelors degrees covering more than 250 areas of study and several post-graduate programs, it is easy to find and explore your academic interests at The University of Memphis.
+The University of Memphis is lucky enough to have the resources and opportunities of a state school with the tight knit community of a smaller school.
 Centrally located in the city of Memphis, students are able to explore the many activities and opportunities the city has to offer.
-Many students and faculty take advantage of opportunities at local fortune 500 companies, service and volunteer organizations, culture, music, theatre, and research hospitals.
+Many students and faculty take advantage of opportunities at research hospitals, local Fortune 500 companies, service and volunteer organizations, and cultural centers for arts, music, theatre, and more.
 The University of Memphis is committed to helping students gain the knowledge and develop the skills to purse student goals and aspirations.
 For more information about The University of Memphis, visit the University’s website.

 Student Activities at The University of Memphis

-The University of Memphis strives to have as many opportunities for student involvement as possible so that all students have the opportunity to explore academic and extracurricular interests.
-The school has over 200 registered student organizations including; arts, culture, politics, community service, varsity sports, intramural sports, academic honors programs, religious groups, fraternities, and sororities.
-If for some reason, none of these groups are of interest, students are encouraged to with with the Student Activities Council (SAC) to start new groups and put on campus events throughout the year.
-The University of Memphis has many on campus opportunities for students including a recreation and fitness center with an Olympic swimming pool, tennis courts, fitness classes, and basketball courts.
+The University of Memphis strives to have as many opportunities for student involvement as possible so that all students have the chance to explore academic and extracurricular interests.
+The school has over 200 registered student organizations with varied scopes and goals including: arts, culture, politics, community service, varsity sports, intramural sports, academic honors programs, religious groups, fraternities, and sororities.
+If for some reason none of these groups are of interest, students are encouraged to work with the office of Student Leadership and Involvement (SLI) to start new groups and organize campus events throughout the year.
+The University of Memphis has many on-campus opportunities for students including a recreation and fitness center with an Olympic swimming pool, tennis courts, fitness classes, and basketball courts.
 We also have eight on-campus residence halls for undergraduate and graduate students with special accommodations for married students and students with disabilities.
 The University of Memphis also has an on-campus theatre that is devoted to student performances.